oletizi/avi-docs/src/site/docs/16.3/tenants/index.md

 The default admin user account belongs to the admin tenant and therefore can access all resources.

-If no additional tenants are created, all new Vantage user accounts are automatically added to the admin tenant.
+If no additional tenants are created, all new Avi Vantage user accounts are automatically added to the admin tenant.

 ### Tenant-to-Role Mapping